 - Placed the chopped butternut squash on a light-colored sheet pan.
-Add 2 tbsp olive oil, the maple syrup, 1 tsp salt and 1/2 tsp pepper and toss to cover all of the squash.
+Add 2 tablespoon olive oil, the maple syrup, 1 teaspoon salt and ½ teaspoon pepper and toss to cover all of the squash.
 Roast the squash for 15-20 minutes, turning once, until tender.
 Add the dried berries to the pan and toss - roast for for 5 more minutes.

 - While the squash is roasting, combine the apple juice, vinegar, and shallots in a small saucepan and bring to a boil over medium-high heat.
-Boil for 6-8 minutes, until the cider is reduced to about 1/4 cup.
-Remove the pan from the heat and whisk in the mustard, 1/2 cup olive oil, 1 tsp salt, and 1/2 tsp pepper.
+Boil for 6-8 minutes, until the cider is reduced to about ¼ cup.
+Remove the pan from the heat and whisk in the mustard, ½ cup olive oil, 1 teaspoon salt, and ½ teaspoon pepper.
 Set aside.